anishkumar7079/NovaPay-stellar-payment-Hub/README.md

 - Minimum 1 XLM reserve is enforced to keep accounts active
 - CORS-safe: all Stellar API calls use official public endpoints

----

-## 📄 License

-MIT © 2025 NovaPay

----

-*Built with ❤️ and ★ for the Stellar White Belt Challenge*